 If this is something you're interested in for your classroom...or you'd like to send these home for summer review...just click on the pic below for a description and preview...

-I'm also putting this little unit on sale as well.
 It's *almost* Mother's Day and it's sneaking up on us way too fast!
 This little packet includes Mother's/Father's Day coupons, graphic organizers, writing prompts, and craftivities.

 Aren't these gift bags precious?!
 I sent these home with my kids the last couple of years and they turned out precious!
 Whatever artwork and gifts we made for mom were all put in the bag and taken home for Mother's Day before the weekend.